rxseven/docker-playground/README.md

 ### Analyzing the bundle size

-To analyze and debug JavaScript and Sass code bloat through source maps, run the following command to create an optimized production build and start analyzing and debugging the bundle size:
+To analyze and debug JavaScript and Sass code bloat through source maps, run the following command to create an optimized production build and start analyzing and debugging the bundle size with [Source Map Explorer](https://github.com/danvk/source-map-explorer):

 ```sh
 make analyze